YIELDS:

 DIRECTIONS

-1. Heat a cast-iron skillet over medium-high heat on the stove.
+1. Cut the meat into bite sized pieces and put into a large bowl.
+Heat a cast-iron skillet over medium-high heat on the stove.
 Melt 2 tablespoons of butter in the skillet.

 2. Mix the garlic powder, onion powder, salt, and pepper in a small bowl.
-Toss the steak and mixed seasoning in a large bowl or on the cutting board you cut the beed on until the steak is coated.
+Add the mixed seasoning to the large bowl with the meat.
+Toss to combine.
 Add the beef bites to the skillet and cook until nicely browned on all sides.
-About 6-8 minutes.
+About 5 minutes.
 Remove the steak bites and place on a plate.
-Put the skillet back on the burner and lower the heat to medium.
+Put the skillet back on the stove and lower the heat to medium.

 4. Place the steak bites on a platter and garnish with the rest of the chopped scallions.
 Serve the blue cheese dip, hoisin and steak sauce in small bowls with the platter of steak bites.
 Have cocktail napkins and tall cocktail toothpicks available for serving.
 Enjoy!

 NOTE: This blue cheese sauce is the same one I use when serving various cuts of steak.
-I’m a huge blue cheese and horseradish fan so I serve this a lot.
+I’m a huge blue cheese and horseradish fan so I serve this sauce a lot.
 It’s great with rib eye, filet and a holiday standing rib roast.
+For this Filet Steak Bites with Dipping Sauces recipe, I used the incredibly tender beef filet and served this blue cheese dipping sauce on the side.

-However, over the years I’ve had guests that aren’t crazy about blue cheese so I also have a couple of options for them too.
+However, over the years I’ve had guests that aren’t crazy about blue cheese, so I also have a couple of options for them too.
 Hoisin is basically a Chinese BBQ sauce and always popular.
 You can’t go wrong with a good bottled steak sauce like A1 Sauce so I’ll usually have that out too.
+To elevate your entertaining game, put those sauces in small bowls and heat them in the microwave so the sauce is warm when served with the beef.

 The idea of serving a selection of sauces with steak really isn’t my own.
 On a trip to Ireland, everytime I ordered steak, it would be served with these little bowls of dipping sauces.
 I loved that!
 All different kinds were presented and I would just dip away…so much fun!
 That experience carried over when I got home.
-It also solved the problem of “one sauce does not fit all”!
+It also solved the problem of guests not always liking a particular sauce – one sauce does not fit all!

 This is a pretty easy dish to prepare but one you will want to make right before guests arrive or are just having their first cocktail…fresh is best in this case, The good news is that this is fast.
-You can have your seasoning pre-mixed and your meat cut for a quick cook.
+You can have your meat cut and seasoned before guests arrive then just cook it up in minutes.
+Have all your other sauce ingredients measured and ready to go and this will come together in 10 minutes.